 Switch was founded on the principle of KARMA and is committed to fostering a culture of diversity, equity and inclusion.
 We value talent, innovation, passion, and intelligence as Switch's most valuable assets.
-These assets shape our company culture, reputation, and achievement and are dependent upon the varying perspectives, life experiences, backgrounds, and abilities of our employees.
+These assets shape our company culture, reputation and achievement and are dependent upon the varying perspectives, life experiences, backgrounds and abilities of our employees.

-We embrace and encourage our employees' differentiated insights, including those enriched by gender, gender expression, age, race, religion, color, ethnicity, disability, family or marital status, national origin, physical or mental ability, political affiliation, sexual orientation, socio-economic status, veteran status, and all other characteristics that make our employees unique.
-To reinforce our commitment to diversity, equity, and inclusion, all team members are required to complete annual diversity awareness training.
-In addition, Switch formed a Diversity Council that is chaired by our President and Chief Legal Officer and led by our VP of Human Resources.
+We embrace and encourage our employees' differentiated insights, including those enriched by gender, gender expression, age, race, religion, color, ethnicity, disability, family or marital status, national origin, physical or mental ability, political affiliation, sexual orientation, socio-economic status, veteran status and all other characteristics that make our employees unique.
+To reinforce our commitment to diversity, equity and inclusion, all team members are required to complete annual diversity awareness training.
+In addition, Switch formed a Diversity Council that is chaired by our President and Chief Legal Officer and led by the VP of Human Resources.

-The council oversees diversity initiatives such as: 1) Raising awareness about the value of a diverse workforce; 2) Partnering with business units to drive diversity strategies and goals, develop business unit-specific tactics, report outcomes and celebrate successes; 3) Promoting key internal and external diversity programs and determining accountability for recruiting, training, developing and retaining diverse talent; 4) Raising awareness about the importance of community outreach and the inclusion of diverse suppliers in our procurement process; and 5) Sharing information and analytics about the clear relationship between diversity and business performance.
+The council oversees diversity initiatives such as:

+- 1. Raising awareness about the value of a diverse workforce - 2.
+Partnering with business units to drive diversity strategies and goals, develop business unit-specific tactics, report outcomes and celebrate successes - 3.
+Promoting key internal and external diversity programs and determining accountability for recruiting, training, developing and retaining diverse talent - 4.
+Raising awareness about the importance of community outreach and the inclusion of diverse suppliers in our procurement process - 5.
+Sharing information and analytics about the clear relationship between diversity and business performance.

-Click here to view the full policy.
+Click here to view the full policy or reach out to ESG@switch.com for more information.